Anne Arundel Community College Mission

 Anne Arundel Community College strives to embody the basic convictions of our country’s democratic ideal: that individuals be given full opportunity to discover and develop their talents and interests; to pursue their unique potentials; and to achieve an intellectually, culturally and economically satisfying relationship with society.

-With learning as its central mission, Anne Arundel Community College responds to the needs of a diverse community by offering high quality, affordable and accessible learning opportunities and is accountable to its stakeholders.
+With learning as its central mission, Anne Arundel Community College responds to the needs of a diverse community by offering high quality, affordable, accessible and innovative lifelong learning opportunities.

 Mission Goals and Objectives